Nations compromise on coal to strike UN climate agreement

 “Our fragile planet is hanging by a thread,” United Nations Secretary-General Antonio Guterres said in a statement.
 “We are still knocking on the door of climate catastrophe.”

-Nation after nation had complained earlier on the final day of two weeks of U.N. climate talks in Glasgow, Scotland about how the deal did not go far or fast enough, but they said it was better than nothing and provided incremental progress, if not success.
+Nation after nation had complained after two weeks of U.N. climate talks in Glasgow, Scotland, about how the deal did not go far or fast enough.
+But they said it was better than nothing and provided incremental progress, if not success.

 In the end, the summit broke ground by singling out coal, however weakly, by setting the rules for international trading of carbon credits, and by telling big polluters to come back next year with improved pledges for cutting emissions.